School Readiness Office Hours Announced

 SY 2016-2017 School Readiness Portfolio Reimbursement and Teaching Strategies® GOLD® Credit Information

 Districts will receive information regarding their specific kindergarten student portfolio credit directly from Teaching Strategies® in May for budget planning purposes.
-Read the timeline and process for districts who wish to request reimbursement for kindergarten school readiness assessment portfolios or apply for first-time funds.
-For questions, please contact Emily Kielmeyer, Kindergarten and School Readiness Manager via email at email@example.com.
+Districts who wish to request reimbursement for kindergarten school readiness assessment portfolios or apply for first-time funds, please contact Emily Kielmeyer, Kindergarten and School Readiness Manager via email at email@example.com.

 Preparing Colorado's Children

 CDE and School Readiness promote a start early approach to school.
 With a strong, early start Colorado children will be more likely to continually succeed in school.
 School Readiness supports teachers’ ability to create responsive learning environments that ensure academic and developmental growth for students.
 This includes promoting awareness of developmentally appropriate practices (DAP) that supports hands-on learning experiences and challenges students’ thinking.